Scanning in Soccer - Why it’s Important & How to Train it

 Why Is Scanning Important?

-By scanning, a player is able to survey their options before they receive a pass.
-They can collect split-second information on the movement of their teammates, and the positioning of their defenders.
+By scanning, a player can survey their options before they receive a pass.
+They can collect split-second information on the movement of their teammates and the positioning of their defenders.
 This will improve the speed of their decision-making and execution.

 Scanning more frequently opens up more options for a player once they are on the ball.
 McGuckian et al. found that higher scanning frequency “resulted in a higher likelihood of turning with the ball, playing a pass in the attacking direction, and playing a pass to an area that is opposite to which it was received from”(2).
 Better decision-making often leads to better execution.
 Jordet, Bloomfield, and Heijmerkx found that scanning frequency was positively correlated with passing percentage, and forward passing percentage in elite soccer players (3).